Library foundation shares progress, hopes for 2020

-He said in addition to exploring options for a new or remodeled facility, they’ve also worked on figuring out ongoing costs of operation and various ways they could be addressed.

-“We’re cognizant that this project is going to require a serious financial commitment from the community and stakeholder partners,” Lieske said.
+“We knew we outgrew our library 25 years ago,” said Leann Sato, foundation secretary.
+“It’s like leaving a kid in shoes that are too small.”

+The foundation has explored renovating the current building, as well as possible locations for a new library.
+The building was constructed out of concrete to serve as a storm shelter, which will make renovating it difficult.

-He said he felt building a new facility would be the best option.
-Because of structural issues, the current library cannot be expanded upward, instead, it must come outward.
-Unfortunately, there is only enough room to come out about 15 feet.
+Because of structural issues, the building cannot be expanded upward.
+It can be expanded outward toward the street, but there is only enough room to come out about 15 feet.

+Even if the building is remodeled, accessibility will remain an issue, said foundation member Penny Businga.
+There is a chairlift that goes down to the basement, but it hasn’t worked consistently in over two years.
+Downer said they hope to have it fixed this year, but even when it is repaired it will not be able to transport modern, motorized wheelchairs because of their weight.
+Walls would likely need to be knocked down so a whole new lift could be installed, which would take up additional space.

+The impact of inaccessibility goes beyond checking out books, said Businga.
+With the basement being inaccessible, the use of the community room and the ability to attend youth programming downstairs is limited to those who are able-bodied.
+A new building would feature universal design, which means it is accessible to everyone.

 “When you’re looking at $5.1 million to redo what you’re sitting on, versus the $6 million range on a new facility,” he said.
 “At that point, it doesn’t seem to the foundation that it makes a whole lot of sense to dump another $5 million into that building.”

-A presentation by foundation secretary Leann Soto outlined the groups objectives, their work so far and potential locations for a new library.

-Of more than a dozen spots that have been proposed, several were eliminated for various reasons, leaving two sites: One on 17th Street and one at 13th and K Street.
+Of more than a dozen spots that have been proposed, most have been eliminated for various reasons, leaving two sites: One on 17th Street and one at 13th and K Street.

-When the meeting was opened to public comment, several said they felt that the 17th street location would be ideal, including parks board member Don Gentry who said that the location could help improve Northfield Park.

-Right now, there is not an estimated cost for the project at the 17th street site but Lieske said it will probably line up with the $5.5-6 million estimate that was figured for the K Street site.
+Several community members voiced support for the 17th Street location during the meeting.
+Among them was parks board member Don Gentry who said the location could help improve Northfield Park.
+Currently there is not an estimated cost for the project at the 17th Street site, but Lieske said it will probably line up with the $5.5-6 million estimate that was figured for the K Street site.

-A more concrete number will be available after a study is completed on the location.
-The study, funded by grants, was supposed to be completed in 2019 but wasn’t due to weather.

-“I certainly agree that it doesn’t make a lot of sense to spend $5.1 million on the location it is now and not gain much,” said Gentry.
+The tone of the public comment period was positive and hopeful, with several people expressing excitement for a new library.
+No one spoke out against the foundation’s vision.
+Lieske encouraged the community to continue sharing their thoughts.

+“We do ask this: Partner with us and actively participate as we discuss and evaluate the needs and options,” he said.
+“Don’t let others do the heavy lifting and then come in at the 11th hour without the knowledge and the benefit of our discussions, and the analysis and the thought that went into shaping our final proposals.”

 (0) comments